SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Learn more about the Birdman of Alcatraz on one of these combo tours.

-In 1959, Robert Stroud was transferred out of Alcatraz.
-He moved to the Medial Center in Springfield, Missouri.
+In 1959, Robert Stroud was transferred out of Alcatraz to the Medical Center for Federal Prisoners in Springfield, Missouri

 In 1962 while Stroud was still alive, a movie about his life called the Birdman of Alcatraz was released.
-It starred Burt Lancaster as Robert Stroud.
+It starred Burt Lancaster as Robert Stroud and received four Academy Award nominations.

 Stroud was never able to see the movie, since prison rules prohibited it.
-According to the laws in Alcatraz prisoners couldn't watch or read any stories that include violence or crime.
+According to the laws in Alcatraz, prisoners couldn't watch or read any stories that included violence or crime.

-Some of the controversy around Stroud's life and confusion around the real Robert Stroud are due to the movie.
-The movie portrayed him as a kind, gentle bird lover.
+Some of the controversy around Stroud's life and confusion around the real Robert Stroud are due to the film and the 1955 book it was based on.

-I've also read several accounts and descriptions of Stroud from inmates that served with him.
-All of them confirm that he was a very violent man.
+However, I've also read several accounts and descriptions of Stroud from inmates who served with him.
+All of them affirm that he was a very violent man.
 Many also refer to him as a sociopath who deserved most of the treatment he received.

 More on Alcatraz

-Prisoners of Alcatraz: Discover what it was like to be a prisoner of Alcatraz.
-In addition, you can learn more about two of its other famous prisoners - Machine Gun Kelly and Henri (Henry) Young.
+Prisoners of Alcatraz: Discover what it was like to be a prisoner of Alcatraz and learn more about two other notorious prisoners: Machine Gun Kelly and Henri (Henry) Young.

 Escapes from Alcatraz: How many prisoners tried to escape from Alcatraz?
 What are the most famous escape attempts?
+Did any succeed?
 Uncover the answers to these questions and more.

 Alcatraz Prison Tours: How are the day and night tours different?
-Find out more about each one and use these helpful tips to determine which one is right for you.
+Find out more about your options to visit the island and use these helpful tips to determine which one is right for you.

 Visit Alcatraz: Do you already have your tickets?
-If so, it's time for a few tips for your trip from taking the ferry to making the most of your time on Alcatraz Island.
+If so, it's time to plan the details of your trip, from taking the ferry to making the most of your time on Alcatraz Island.

 Comments?
 Questions?
 Suggestions?